Skip to main content

 A chip return uses a short, compact slice motion to redirect a fast serve back low and controlled, prioritizing consistency over pace.

-The chip return shortens the backswing dramatically and uses the pace of an incoming serve rather than generating full racquet-head speed, brushing slightly under and across the ball to produce underspin.
-This keeps the ball low after the bounce, which is particularly valuable against a serve-and-volley player because a low return is harder to volley for a clean winner.
+The chip return shortens the backswing sharply and uses the pace of an incoming serve rather than generating full racquet-head speed, brushing slightly under and across the ball to produce underspin.
+This keeps the ball low after the bounce.
+This is especially valuable against a serve-and-volley player.
+This is because a low return is harder to volley for a clean winner.
 The compact motion also gives the returner more time against fast serves, since there is less backswing to complete before contact.

-The chip return trades power for reliability and depth control, and it is often the default return against a player's biggest first serve, with a more aggressive drive return reserved for weaker second serves.
-A common technical error is chipping with an open racquet face that pops the ball up rather than keeping it low and driving through the shot with underspin — the racquet face should stay relatively flat to slightly closed through contact, with the slice coming from the path, not the face angle alone.
+The chip return trades power for reliability and depth control.
+It is often the default return against a player's biggest first serve, with a more aggressive drive return reserved for weaker second serves.
+A common technical error is chipping with an open racquet face that pops the ball up rather than keeping it low and driving through the shot with underspin.
+This means the racquet face should stay relatively flat to slightly closed through contact, with the slice coming from the path, not the face angle alone.

-Facing a 115 mph first serve, the returner shortens the backswing and chips the ball back low and crosscourt, using the serve's own pace rather than trying to out-swing it.
+Facing a 115 mph first serve, the returner shortens the backswing and chips the ball back low and crosscourt.
+This uses the serve's own pace rather than trying to out-swing it.

 Why it matters